Peace Research Institute Frankfurt: Research departments

 Research at PRIF is mainly structured by its research programmes.
 With its programme-bound research, PRIF combines basic research that involves scholars from throughout the institute with applied research and its practical implementation.

 Since 2018, the Institute's "Peace and Coercion" research programme has focused on the ambivalent relationship between coercion and the establishment and maintenance of peace.

 Organization

 The Executive Director of the PRIF is Nicole Deitelhoff.
-Other members of the Executive Board are Christopher Daase, Susanne Boetsch, Peter Kreuzer, Sabine Mannitz and Jonas Wolff.
+Other members of the Executive Board are Christopher Daase, Susanne Boetsch, Stefan Kroll, Tobias Ide, Sabine Mannitz, Irene Weipert-Fenner, Simone Wisotzki and Jonas Wolff.

 The Research Council is a body that includes all PRIF scholars.
 It makes decisions on the overall research programme and on projects of individual research departments.

-The Board of Trustees, consisting of Hesse’s Prime Minister, the Minister for Science and the Arts, and the Finance Minister of Hesse, three other public figures and three elected representatives from within the institute, supervises the management of the institute and approves its budget.
+The Board of Trustees, consisting of Hesse's Prime Minister, the Minister for Science and the Arts, and the Finance Minister of Hesse, three other public figures and three elected representatives from within the institute, supervises the management of the institute and approves its budget.

 The Advisory Board supports the PRIF on the design and implementation of the institute's research programs.
 Four-year terms are by appointment of the Board of Trustees, which is made up of eight scholars from Germany and abroad.

 In 2009 PRIF became a member institute of the Leibniz Association.